2021 Langeland municipal election

 In the 2017 Danish local elections, the Green Left became the biggest party in Langeland municipality, and Tonni Hansen from the party won the mayor's position, the only municipality in which they won the position of the 98 municipalities.

-In 2020 he faced a challenge, as the government planned a pre-removal detention center to be build in Langeland.
+In 2020 he faced a challenge, as the government planned a pre-removal detention center to be built in Langeland.
 People of Langeland began protesting, and his party's position on the political spectrum suggested that he should be open to the idea.
 Eventually, he ended up coming out against the plans of the government.
 He would eventually succeed with his opposition on the topic.

 He was expected to be re-elected for this election.

 In the election result, the Green Left would enjoy a small increase in their vote share.
 The traditional red bloc would win 9 of the 15 seats, and Tonni Hansen looked destined to continue for a second term.
 It was eventually confirmed that he had secured a second term.

 Langeland municipality was the only municipality in the 2017 Danish local elections, where the Green Left became the biggest party, however they also won the mayor's position in Hvidovre Municipality.